The Cosmic Web from Perturbation Theory

 {Instituto de Astrof\'{\i}sica de Canarias, s/n, E-38205, La Laguna, Tenerife, Spain \and Departamento de Astrof\'{\i}sica, Universidad de La Laguna, E-38206, La Laguna, Tenerife, Spain \and Department of Physics and Astronomy, Università degli Studi di Padova, Vicolo dell’Osservatorio 3, I-35122, Padova, Italy \and INAF—Osservatorio Astronomico di Padova, Vicolo dell’Osservatorio 5, I-35122, Padova, Italy }

-\abstract {Analyzing the large-scale structure (LSS) with galaxy surveys demands accurate structure formation models.
-Such models should ideally be fast and have a clear theoretical framework to rapidly scan a variety of cosmological parameter spaces without requiring large training data sets.} {This study aims to extend Lagrangian perturbation theory (LPT), including viscosity and vorticity, to reproduce the cosmic evolution from dark matter $N$-body calculations at the field level.} {We extend Augmented LPT (ALPT) to an Eulerian framework, dubbed eALPT.
-This enables modelling the stress tensor, with this introducing vorticity.
-To compensate that ALPT assumes curl-free fields, a fraction of the vorticity, emerging after each Eulerian transformation, is added to the subsequent timestep.
-The model has three free parameters apart from the choice of cosmology, redshift snapshots, cosmic volume, and the number of particles-cells.} {We find that the cross-correlation of the dark matter distribution as compared to $N$-body solvers increases at $k = 1\,h\,{\rm Mpc}^{-1}$ from $\sim55\%$ with the Zel'dovich approximation ($\sim70\%$ with ALPT); to $\sim$96 and 97\% with eALPT, and power spectra within percentage accuracy up to $k\simeq$ 0.3 and 0.7 $h\,{\rm Mpc}^{-1}$, using three and five steps, respectively.} {} \keywords{cosmology: – theory - large-scale structure of Universe - dark matter; methods: analytical}
+\abstract {Analysing the large-scale structure (LSS) in the Universe with galaxy surveys demands accurate structure formation models.
+Such models should ideally be fast and have a clear theoretical framework in order to rapidly scan a variety of cosmological parameter spaces without requiring large training data sets.} {This study aims to extend Lagrangian perturbation theory (LPT), including viscosity and vorticity, to reproduce the cosmic evolution from dark matter $N$-body calculations at the field level.} {We extend LPT to a Eulerian framework, which we dub eALPT. { An ultraviolet regularisation through the spherical collapse model provided by Augmented LPT turns out to be crucial at low redshifts.} This iterative method enables modelling of the stress tensor and introduces vorticity.
+The eALPT model has two free parameters apart from the choice of cosmology, redshift snapshots, cosmic volume, and the number of particles.} {We find that compared to $N$-body solvers, the cross-correlation of the dark matter distribution increases at $k = 1\,h\,{\rm Mpc}^{-1}$ and $z=0$ from $\sim55\%$ with the Zel'dovich approximation ($\sim70\%$ with ALPT), to $\sim$95\% with the three-timestep eALPT, and the power spectra show percentage accuracy up to $k\simeq$ 0.3 $h\,{\rm Mpc}^{-1}$.} {} \keywords{cosmology: – theory - large-scale structure of Universe - dark matter; methods: analytical}